ryankrdh/Springboard-Career-Track/unit23_sql_alchemy/notes.md

 > > > db.session.add(fluffy) # required to add to database!
 > > > db.session.commit() # commit the transaction
 > > > You only have to use db.session.add() to add a new object once – you don’t need to keep adding it to the session each time you change it.

+The advantages text() provides over a plain string are −

+backend-neutral support for bind parameters per-statement execution options result-column typing behaviour
+The text()function requires Bound parameters in the named colon format.
+They are consistent regardless of database backend.
+To send values in for the parameters, we pass them into the execute() method as additional arguments.

+The following example uses bound parameters in textual SQL −

+from sqlalchemy.sql import text s = text("select students.name, students.lastname from students where students.name between :x and :y")
+conn.execute(s, x = 'A', y = 'L').fetchall()